The Royal Navy of Sailing Ships

 Fatal RN Casualties

-Wounded crew were granted Sick Pay on top of daily pay while incapacitated - if declared incurable would receive a pension from the Chest at Chatham or be admitted to the Royal Hospital at Greenwich.
+Wounded crewmen were granted Sick Pay on top of daily pay while incapacitated - if declared incurable they would receive a pension from the Chatham Chest - a fund set up in 1588 - or be admitted to the Royal Hospital at Greenwich.

 |Petty Officers and Able Seamen||+ 5/6d per month|